 12.2.
 What’s Special

 The square is considered the center of Birmingham.
 The entire area is pedestrianized.
 You have no trouble going for a stroll.
-Also, there is a statue of Queen Victoria to catch your attention.
+Also, there is a statue of Queen Victoria that catches your attention.

 If you’re looking for nearby attractions, the famous Town Hall is on the west, the Council House is on the north, Colmore Row is on the east, and Victoria Square House is on the south.
 So, you must add this one among Birmingham’s best places.